Reinis-FRP/test-gitbooks/developers/optimistic-oracle-v3/data-asserter.md

 You should be able to see both of these values set in your env with `echo $OOV3_ADDRESS` and `echo $DEFAULT_CURRENCY_ADDRESS`

-To deploy the DataAsserter contract, run `forge create` command.
+To deploy the Data Asserter contract, run `forge create` command.

 (**Note** if you hit an error like `Error accessing local wallet.
 Did you set a private key, mnemonic or keystore?` then you might be hitting a foundry related issue that should be resolved by updating your foundry installation with `foundryup`.